balfieri/aws/README.md

 <p></p>
 <pre>
-start_inst                              [start instance on the currently assigned instance type] stop_inst                               [stop instance if it's running]
+start_inst                              [scripts do this automatically; starts instance on currently assigned instance type] stop_inst                               [stop instance if it's running]

 on_inst                                 [ssh to the instance] on_inst cmd ...                         [ssh to the instance and run "cmd ..."] to_inst dst_dir src_files               [scp src_files to dst_dir on instance]